ecastrom/cv/cv.md

 - “Hoarding and Price Restrictions” (with Cesar Martinelli)
 - Castro, E and Scartascini, C (2019), Imperfect Attention in Public Policy: A Field Experiment during a Tax Amnesty in Argentina.
 [Download](http://dx.doi.org/10.18235/0001661)
+- "Lasting effects of China's One-Child Policy" (with Shan Gui and Binhui Xu)
 - “How does flexibilization of public procurement affect its efficiency?” (with Anastasya Yarygina Udovenko)
 - “Patronage Networks and Favoritism in Colombian Public Procurement” (with Hugo Diaz)
 - “Collective Deliberation: Theory and Experiment” (with Mikhail Freer and Cesar Martinelli)